 As well as keeping a note of your learning streak, you'll also be able to compare your points on a leaderboard and a graph.
 A nifty way to take advantage of your competitive side and keep you coming back to learn every single day!

 Interactive Audio Lessons

 The interactive audio lessons sit at the core of the Rocket Languages learning platform.
 Each level features around 30 lessons, which equates to more than 60 hours of learning time.

 Each lesson follows a similar structure.
-First, you’ll be asked to listen to a short conversation based on a specific topic.
-You’ll be given the translation for the topic, and asked to repeat the phrases out loud.
+First, you’ll be asked to listen to an audio clip based on a specific topic.
+This will be between 15 and 40 minutes long and be in both your native tongue and your target language.
+Then, you’ll be given the translation for the topic, and asked to repeat the phrases out loud.

 Below the audio lesson, the vocabulary and grammar is broken down into digestible chunks and a series of reinforcement tasks such as flashcards, games, and quizzes are provided.